This section will provide you some background information to the process.

 Middlebury accepts any of the following exams for consideration during the admissions process.
 Any standardized tests should be taken no later than December of the student’s secondary school senior year.
 (January tests in the senior year are reported too late to be used in the admissions process.)

 The selection of the SAT II’s must not all be in the same area and must include a quantitative subject test.
 The TOEFL exam, Test of English as a Foreign Language, is required when English is not the student’s first language.

-Students who have completed the full IB Diploma and earned grades of 6 or 7 for at least three higher-level examinations, are eligible for a maximum of five Middlebury course credits.
-Students who earned fewer than three scores of 6 or higher on higher level examinations, may receive two course credits for each higher level examination passed with a score of 6 or 7.
+Students who have completed the full IB Diploma and earned grades of 6 or 7 on higher-level examinations are eligible for a maximum of two Middlebury course credits.
 No credit is awarded for standard level exams.

 Concerned about cost?
 So are we, and we are committed to making Middlebury College affordable for all admitted undergraduate students, regardless of the resources of their families.

 Here is what you need to know about financial aid.